Campaign for the Fair Sentencing of Youth (EIN 27-3761788) is a registered 501(c)(3) nonprofit organization

 Catherine herself is a formerly incarcerated youth and proud ICAN member.
 Incarcerated at the age of 13 for murder, she was released in 2015 at the age of 30.
 Her experiences as a child within the penal system sparked her passion to be a voice for those she left behind and for the ones who will come after her.

-When not wearing her advocacy cape, Catherine relishes her role as Mommy to her two beautiful children.
+When not wearing her advocacy cape, Catherine relishes her role as Mommy to her beautiful children.

 Adam Kemerer